martefactory/pirple/README.md

-# pirple Some code for Pirple projects
+# Some code for Pirple projects

 <!-- What is object oriented programming, and why would you use it?
 As you may already know,
  many javascript projects are written using a functional, or event-driven design pattern.